Remember never remove a band from a live bird.

 If you have found a bird band and wish to report a band recovery there are several ways you are able to do this.

 Firstly, what type of band do you have?

-If you have found a racing pigeon with a band (as in the photograph), then the Pigeon Racing New Zealand website has a online form that you can complete.
-Or if you wish to make personal contact NZbirds.com has a list of contact details for the various pigeon clubs around New Zealand.
+If you have found a racing pigeon with a band (as in the photograph), then Pigeon Racing New Zealand has an online form that you can complete.

 If you have a band which has: Wildlife, Department of Conservation, Dominion Museum or National Museum written somewhere on it, then use one of the band recovery forms below.
 You can also use the forms below if the band has an overseas address on it.